An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Problem Formulation and Preliminary Results

-As we mentioned earlier, we consider a fractional relaxation of the above problem that admits a natural LP formulation.
-In the fractional problem, only the remaining fraction $\frac{v_j(t)}{v_j}\leq 1$ of job $j$ at time $t$ contributes $g'_j(t)$ amount to the delay cost of job $j$.
 Note that the fractional cost is a lower bound for the integral cost in which the entire unit fraction $\frac{v_j}{v_j}=1$ of a job $j$ receives a delay cost of $g'_j(t)$ such that $\int_{r_j}^{C_j}1\times g'_j(t)dt=g_j(C_j)$.
-Therefore, the objective cost of the HGFC problem is given by
+The following lemma, whose proof is given in Appendix II, is a slight generalization of the result in \cite{chadha2009competitive}, which establishes a ``black-box" reduction between designing a competitive, speed-augmented algorithm for the GFCS problem and its integral counterpart GICS.

+\begin{definition} An online algorithm is called $s$-speed $c$-competitive if it can achieve a competitive ratio of $c$ given that the machine runs $s$ times faster than that in the optimal offline algorithm. \end{definition}